-In any hostage situation, the primary concern must be the safety of staff.
+In any hostage situation, staff safety must be a primary concern.

-Individuals who take hostages are frequently disturbed and the key to dealing with them is to make every attempt to avoid antagonizing them.
-Communication and demeanor with a hostage taker must be handled in a non- threatening, non-joking manner, always remembering that it may take very little to cause an individual to become violent.
+Individuals who take hostages are frequently disturbed, and the key to dealing with them is to make every attempt to avoid antagonizing them.
+Communication and demeanor with a hostage taker must be handled in a non-threatening, non-joking manner, always remembering that it may take very little to cause an individual to become violent.